-As primary and secondary land data is made more open, it is essential that capability to use the data for analysis, decision making and policy development is put in place.
+As primary and secondary land data are made more open, it is essential that the capability to use the data for analysis, decision making, and policy development is put in place.
 Data coming from different sources and custodians (public and private) will need to be layered and integrated for advanced information analysis.
-Developing capacity for private and public officials and users to gain analytical and data science skills should be a top priority.
+Developing the capabilities for private and public officials and users to gain analytical and data science skills should be a top priority.